mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 I use `docker logs` to understand what the application is doing, such as startup messages, errors, or exceptions.
 I use `docker inspect` when I need to verify how the container is configured, including its networking, environment variables, mounted volumes, and port mappings.

 ---

+## Q39.
+A Docker Image builds successfully, but the application doesn't work.
+What would you check?

+> **AKA:** The Docker Image builds without errors, but the application fails at runtime.
+How would you troubleshoot it?

+> **Difficulty:** Intermediate
+> **Estimated Answer Time:** 30–45 seconds

+### 🎤 Interview Answer

+If the Docker Image builds successfully but the application doesn't work, I first check the container logs using `docker logs` to identify any startup errors or exceptions.

+Next, I verify that the required environment variables and configuration files are present and correctly configured.
+I also check whether the `CMD` or `ENTRYPOINT` is starting the correct application and ensure that all required runtime dependencies are available.

+If the issue still isn't clear, I enter the container using `docker exec` to test the application directly and identify the root cause.

+---

+### 🔍 Common Follow-up

+**Q: If the image builds successfully, why can the application still fail?**

+**Answer:**

+Building an image only confirms that Docker successfully created the image.
+It doesn't guarantee that the application will run correctly.
+Runtime failures can still occur because of incorrect configuration, missing environment variables, dependency issues, or an incorrect startup command.

+---